lucaros1190/EntoSim/README.txt

 ***********************

 Fittasso is the first block of EntoSim.
 After its selection from the main EntoSim menu, you can fit experimental data with Logan, Briere, Sharpe and De Michele and Linear rate functions.
-First of all, open the file input/LifeTablesTimes.txt and report your data of Temperature, Development time, Temperature error and Development time error separated by a tab space and without any header.
-This file will look like:
+First of all, you need to create a file named LifeTablesTimes.txt to be copied inside your input folder, where you report data of temperature, development time, temperature error and development time error separated by a tab space and without any header.
+There is already one in the input folder that you may modify with 'vi' (http://ex-vi.sourceforge.net/ex.html) and it looks like this:

 15	78.17	1	4.222
 20	40.24	1	1.022